subuser-security/subuser/docs/installation.rst

 Find ``docker`` and add your username to the end of the line.

-2. Install subuser from pip.
+2. Install subuser from pip3.

-  $ sudo pip install subuser
+  $ sudo pip3 install subuser

 3. Add ``~/.subuser/bin`` to your path by adding the line ``PATH=$HOME/.subuser/bin:$PATH`` to the end of your ``.bashrc`` file.